kiwix/kiwix-tools/docs/kiwix-serve.rst

 .. option:: -M, --monitorLibrary

-  Monitor the XML library file and reload it automatically when it changes.
+  Monitor the library file and reload it automatically when it changes.

   Library reloading can be forced anytime by sending a SIGHUP signal to the ``kiwix-serve`` process (this works regardless of the presence of the